A-Croshaw/cosbranok/README.md

  * When the page first loads, the user sees a narrow photograph of living history tents.

- * With animation to give an effect that the user is moving closer, this is done but moving the picture forward over a 5 seconds.
+ * With animation to give an effect that the user is moving closer, this is done by moving the picture forward over 5 seconds.

  * There is a statement withing the center of the image, That is believed to be true by the founders of cosbranok after there research of current re-enactment societys with in Ireland.

- * This statement is in the same style as the main headers, with the same colored background, rounded corners, and the same font style.
+ * This statement is in the same style as the main headers, with the same coloured background, rounded corners, and the same font style.

 ![Landing page image](documents/readme-images/landing-image.png)

 ### _The Main Content_

- * Within the main content you have four headed sections, a photograph and a video.
+ * Within the main content you have four-headed sections, a photograph, and a video.

- * The Four sections give details about the origins of the society, who they are and why they do what they do.
+ * The four sections give details about the origins of the society, who they are, and why they do what they do.

  * Each of the four sections has its own header in the same style as the main headers, with the same coloured background, rounded box corners and the same font style.

  * The photograph used within the main content is the full view of the narrow animated image at the top of the page.

- * The video show a few people reenacting what fighting would of been like with fully functional controls.
+ * The video shows a few people reenacting what fighting would of been like with fully functional controls.

 ![Landing page image](documents/readme-images/landing-page1.png)

- * When viewing the site ona smaller scrren size the right content will move below the left content to become a single coloum allowing each section to fill the sceen to be more readible and user friendly.
+ * When viewing the site on smaller screen sizes, the right content will move below the left content to become a single column allowing each section to fill the screen to be more readable and user-friendly.

 ![Landing page image](documents/readme-images/landing-page2.png)